eclipse-sumo/sumo/docs/web/docs/Demand/Further_Ways_to_import_VISUM_Demand_Definitions.md

 [od2trips](../od2trips.md).
 Though, it may be interesting for using the computed assignments without performing a [dynamic user assignment](../Demand/Dynamic_User_Assignment.md).
-The SUMO package contains some scripts which allow to process other VISUM data and are discussed in the following.
+The SUMO package contains some scripts which allow processing other VISUM data and are discussed in the following.

 # Importing Turn Percentages